“I forgive you!”

 No clap of thunder?
 No angelic music?
 Still mad?
 Still hurt?

 When you are “wronged” you have been hurt.
 Hurt drives pain and pain drives anger.
-However, if you are hurt, and you decide to define the actions of the person who hurt you, there is no reason to re-live the event and feel the emotional pain of the actions that hurt you.
+However, if you are hurt, and you decide to define the actions of the person, [hurt people hurt others] there is no reason to re-live the event and feel the emotional pain of the actions that hurt you.
 You don’t have to emotionally grieve for the way you were wronged.
 You do not have to hold onto that anger, either.

 None of it was your fault!